ipab-rad/autoware_launch/README.md

 colcon_build
 ```

 After running the Docker container with `dev.sh`, the `install` and `build` directories will be automatically created in the root of the repository.
 All build artifacts will be stored there after building the Autoware packages.
-This way, you do not need to rebuild the Autoware packages every time you reopen a new Docker container.
+This way, you do not need to rebuild again every time you reopen a new Docker container.

 ## Run Perception (Detection only)